niloy8/knex_bd/README.md

-# KNEX Frontend - Digital Commerce Platform
+# KNEX-BD- Digital Commerce Platform

 KNEX is a high-performance, enterprise-grade e-commerce frontend designed to deliver a premium shopping experience to customers across Bangladesh.
 Developed with **Next.js 16**, this platform is engineered for speed, search engine dominance, and a seamless user journey.